CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-it copies an existing git respiratory
+it copies an existing git respiratory in your local computer

 ## Question 11